Facts about Patek Philippe: 37 Interesting Things you Must Know!

 20. All repeaters are tested by the brand president, Thierry Stern

-Believe it or not, but this just goes to show the meticulous attention to detail and mindset of only satisfying with perfection that Patek Philippe has.
+Believe it or not, this just goes to show the meticulous attention to detail and mindset that Patek has of only satisfying with perfection.

 Before any repeaters leave the factory, they are carefully tested by the brand’s very own president Thierry Stern.

 21. Only selected individuals are allowed to purchase the Patek Philippe Grandmaster Chime Ref.
 6300G

 Patek Philippe Grandmaster Chime Ref.
 6300G was released in 2016 and features 20 complications: five chiming functions — Grande and Petite Sonnerie, minute and date repeaters, and alarm

 In order to have a chance at owning one, you need to apply to purchase it.
 People who have applied will then be carefully selected by the Stern family, the family which now owns the brand.
 The reason for this is that Patek wants to ensure that the watches go only to collectors who “genuinely appreciate and value them”.
 This process can take up to two years.